w-j-deakin/theofun/README.md

 # theofun

 theofun is a collection of MATLAB functions designed to create theoretical morphospaces from 2D EFA data.
-Theoretical shapes can then be tested functionally, using FEA.
+Theoretical shapes can then be tested for functional performance, using FEA.

 List of functions: